 - to be given antibiotics to prevent infection

-- insertion of a small drainage tube – this may be inserted beneath the skin for a couple of days to prevent fluid build-up
+- a small drain to remain in situ for a few days to prevent fluid build-up

-- to start walking around as soon as possible – your doctor may advise this to reduce swelling and help prevent blood clots from forming in your legs
+- to be asked to start walking around as soon as possible – your medical practitioner may advise this to reduce swelling and help prevent blood clots from forming in your legs

 - to wear a pressure garment – this may need to be worn over the treated area for about a week after surgery to control swelling and help the skin adjust to the new underlying shape.